Ad-Vi/wind-power-prediction/README.md

 |27 |ʕ•ᴥ•ʔ ʕ•ᴥ•ʔ|0.1855171110453776|0.14418710077268204 | [RF, 500 trees regressor on all zones](https://github.com/Ad-Vi/wind-power-prediction/commit/5b22d107c31b1a325305914676629c77097fd6f8) |  704.69 | |
 |41|ʕ•ᴥ•ʔ|0.24377415359099888|0.23252893098076502| [epsSVR, rbf kernel, test 10%](https://github.com/Ad-Vi/wind-power-prediction/commit/b3c6cd75b3a7d2102d4fe6979dc821bf79818638) | 1015.973 |  7.753 (MSE)|
 |40|ʕ•ᴥ•ʔ|0.1956323910427123|0.1664162858748583|RF, 100 trees, test 10%, correlation FE, MAE|109.398|13.82|

+All those submission code and files can be found in the repo by chosing the corresponding commit (click on the method name for a submission above).

 ## References